Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Introduction

-Our work builds on an extensive literature in econometrics on measurement error.
-Early work focused on addressing measurement error in linear models.
-For example, it is well-known that under the classical measurement error assumptions a mismeasured right-hand side variable in a linear model leads to attenuation bias, while the mismeasured left-hand side variable does not lead to inconsistency of the parameter estimates under the same assumption in the linear framework.
-Important early work on obtaining the distribution of a variable of interest in the presence of measurement error includes \citet{fan-1991,diggle-hall-1993}.
-These papers relied on parametric assumptions about the distribution of the measurement error; \citet{li-vuong-1998} relax the distributional assumption on the measurement error when there are repeated measurements available.
+Our work is related to an extensive literature on measurement error in econometrics (see \citet{Hausman01} for an overview of the literature).
+Our paper builds on the literature that recovers the distribution of a variable of interest in the presence of measurement error (important early examples include \citet{carroll-hall-1988,stefanski-carroll-1990,fan-1991,diggle-hall-1993}).
+These papers assumed the distribution of the measurement error was known; \citet{li-vuong-1998} relax the distributional assumption on the measurement error when there are repeated measurements available.

-Noticeable advances on measurement error problems have also been made in nonlinear frameworks, particularly for the case of the right-hand side (RHS) mismeasured variable.
-To give some examples, \citet{hsiao-1989} and \citet{li-2000} propose a minimum distance estimator and a simulated version of that, respectively, in estimating structural nonlinear models allowing for measurement error. \citet{li-2002} proposes consistent semiparametric estimators of general nonlinear models with right-hand side measurement error using replicate measurements. \citet{hausman-newey-ichimura-powell-1991} study nonlinear regression models with the right-hand side measurement error in the case of a polynomial specification and propose to address measurement error using either multiple measurements or instrumental variables. \citet{hausman-newey-powell-1995} investigate a general nonlinear model with mismeasured regressors using multiple measurements. \citet{Schennach04} extends the results from \citet{ hausman-newey-ichimura-powell-1991} from the polynomial specification to general nonlinear models with mismeasured regressors using two measurements. \citet{Schennach07} exploits instrumental variables to identify nonparametric models with the RHS measurement error problem using Fourier transforms of the conditional means of the observed variables.

-Dealing with the left-hand side (LHS) measurement error in a nonlinear context has received much less attention.
-This is unfortunate since what we know about the linear setting with either the RHS or LHS measurement error does not generally carry over to nonlinear models. \citet{Hausmanetal98} and \citet{Cosslett04} represent some exceptions and study two widely used nonlinear models with the LHS mismeasured variable --- probit and tobit, respectively.
-Additionally, \citet{Abrevayaetal99} consider a general linear index model but focus primarily on duration and hazard models and demonstrate that a semiparametric monotone rank estimator due to \citet{Cavanaghetal98} produces consistent estimates of the model parameters when the effect of the mismeasurement on average preserves the ordering of the mismeasured LHS variable with respect to that of its true unobserved version.